hiimvikash/nextjs/readme.md

 ---

-# 16. Next.js Params and SearchParams - Complete Notes
+# 16. Next.js Params and SearchParams

 ## Overview
 Two essential concepts for handling dynamic routing and query parameters in Next.js navigation.